bidmachine/BidMachine-iOS-Bidding-Manager-SDK/README.md

 Bidding params :

+Each ad unit is configured in the [AdMob dashboard](https://apps.admob.com).
+For each ad unit, you need to set up an eCPM floor

 |           | Type                | Attachment | Type   | Example                                 |
 |-----------|---------------------|------------|--------|-----------------------------------------|
 | lineItems | [[String : String]] |            |        | [["price" : "1.0", "unitId" : "1-567"]] |